LLNL/sundials/doc/arkode/guide/source/sunlinsol/index.rst

-For users interested in providing their own SUNLinSol module, the following section presents the SUNLinSol API and its implementation beginning with the definition of SUNLinSol functions in sections :ref:`SUNLinSol.CoreFn` -- :ref:`SUNLinSol.GetFn`.
-This is followed by the definition of functions supplied to a linear solver implementation in section :ref:`SUNLinSol.SUNSuppliedFn`.
-The linear solver return codes are described in section :ref:`SUNLinSol.ErrorCodes`.
-The ``SUNLinearSolver`` type and the generic SUNLinSol module are defined in section :ref:`SUNLininSol.Generic`.
-The section :ref:`SUNLinSol.Compatibility` discusses compatibility between the SUNDIALS-provided SUNLinSol modules and SUNMATRIX modules.
-Section :ref:`SUNLinSol.Custom` lists the requirements for supplying a custom SUNLinSol module and discusses some intended use cases.
+For users interested in providing their own SUNLinSol module, the following section presents the SUNLinSol API and its implementation beginning with the definition of SUNLinSol functions in sections :numref:`SUNLinSol.CoreFn` -- :numref:`SUNLinSol.GetFn`.
+This is followed by the definition of functions supplied to a linear solver implementation in section :numref:`SUNLinSol.SUNSuppliedFn`.
+The linear solver return codes are described in section :numref:`SUNLinSol.ErrorCodes`.
+The ``SUNLinearSolver`` type and the generic SUNLinSol module are defined in section :numref:`SUNLininSol.Generic`.
+The section :numref:`SUNLinSol.Compatibility` discusses compatibility between the SUNDIALS-provided SUNLinSol modules and SUNMATRIX modules.
+Section :numref:`SUNLinSol.API.Custom` lists the requirements for supplying a custom SUNLinSol module and discusses some intended use cases.
 Users wishing to supply their own SUNLinSol module are encouraged to use the SUNLinSol implementations provided with SUNDIALS as a template for supplying custom linear solver modules.
-The SUNLinSol functions required by this SUNDIALS package as well as other package specific details are given in section :ref:`SUNLinSol.ARKode`.
+The SUNLinSol functions required by this SUNDIALS package as well as other package specific details are given in section :numref:`SUNLinSol.ARKODE`.
 The remaining sections of this chapter present the SUNLinSol modules provided with SUNDIALS.